 To limit how many monsters the Deskbot player can control:

-Kaiser Colosseum (Field Spell)- limits the total amount of monsters the opponent can put on the field to the amount you put on the field.
-However, existing cards are unaffected, so KC would have to either be played very early in the game, or combined with a Rageki/ Lightning Vortex to wipe the field first.
+Kaiser Colosseum (Field Spell)- Your opponent can only control as many monsters as you do.
+However, existing cards are unaffected, so KC would have to either be played very early in the game or used after a field-wiping spell such as Rageki or Lightning Vortex.

 To prevent the Deskbot player from summoning: